 |2.
 Assignment 2: Early intervention environments - presentation||

 |3.
 Assignment 3: Engagement online including forums and quizzes||

 An electronic reading list is available electronically via the Reading List for DINST513.
 You can access these via the Reading List tab on Moodle or via the Reading Lists tab on the library homepage (https://www.waikato.ac.nz/library/ (https://www.waikato.ac.nz/library/)

 This paper is supported by an online Moodle site.
 Notices will be distributed through this site, and all assignments (except in class presentations) must be submitted through the site.

-You can use the online website for general questions, for giving feedback on how things are going, and for contacting your tutor.
-Any issues can be discussed with your tutor or the paper convenor through the Private Conversation forum on the Moodle site.
+You can use the online website for general questions and for giving feedback on how things are going.
+Any issues can be discussed with your lecturer face-to-face or by contacting them via email.